Back to blog

 In essence, reliable data can be trusted to consistently represent what it's intended to capture.
 Reliable data is trustworthy, accurate, and highly available.
 Ensuring data reliability requires sophisticated collection methods, validation, and quality assurance processes as it's intended to protect data at all stages of its lifecycle.

-To ensure the highest level of data reliability, some companies even have dedicated data reliability engineers that address quality and availability issues.
+Some companies even have dedicated data reliability engineers who address quality and availability issues to ensure the highest level of data reliability.

 While quality emphasizes the correctness and usability of the data, reliability is more about whether the data can be consistently reproduced and is dependable.
 Still, some data quality dimensions are inseparable from data reliability.

-Here are 5 dimensions related to data quality that are important for data reliability as well:
+Here are 5 dimensions related to data quality that are also important for data reliability.

 Consistency